tonypottakkal/verba_resume_journal/README.md

 A: Yes!
 All data is stored locally in Weaviate.
 The only external calls are to your chosen LLM provider.
 Use Ollama for complete privacy.

 **Q: How much does it cost to run?**
-A: Using OpenAI: ~$0.01-0.05 per resume with GPT-4o-mini, ~$0.10-0.30 with GPT-4o.
-Using Ollama: completely free but requires local compute resources.
+A: Using OpenAI: ~$0.01-0.05 per resume with GPT-4o-mini, ~$0.10-0.30 with GPT-4o.(* please check OpenAI prices as they are subject to change *) Using Ollama: completely free but requires local compute resources.

 **Q: Can I backup my data?**
 A: Yes!
 For Docker: `docker cp verba-weaviate-1:/var/lib/weaviate ./backup`.
 For local: backup `~/.local/share/weaviate`.
 You can also export via API.